Daciron7/Fun-Stuff-app/README.md

 ## Warships Ship Info
 This component displays a collaspible list of warships and brief descriptions of said ships as well as an image of the said ship.
 You can check out the code here, [link](my-app/public/src/components/warshipFacts.js)

+## GraphQL addition
+This component displays an addition of an api from GraphQL.